Jp-31/bobobot/README.md

 ## Setting up the bot (Read this before trying to use!):
 Please make sure to use python3.7.4, as I cannot guarantee everything will work as expected on older python versions!

-Make sure to use python-telegram-bot version 12.4.0 as older version will not work anymore.
+Make sure to use python-telegram-bot version 12.4.2 as older version will not work anymore.

 ### SpamWatch Configuration

 Inside the sample_config.py you will find a SPAMWATCH_TOKEN variable.
-If you want your chats protected by [SpamWatch](docs.spamwat.ch) request a key form that site and add it in.
+If you want your chats protected by [SpamWatch](docs.spamwat.ch) request a key from that site and add it in.

  - `SPAMWATCH_TOKEN`: Enables SpamWatch protection in your group chats.